Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 catch (ApiException e){};
 ```

 It will be included in the try and catch block to deal with any exceptions that could arise if the "prospectDropboxFilesController" object fails to upload a file that was anticipated to be returned.
-The prospectId, typeId and subtypeId will be passed as parameters to the `ProspectDropboxFilesUploadAsync` method for uploading file into the specific prospect of specific type.
+The prospectId, typeId and subtypeId will be passed as parameters to the `ProspectDropboxFilesUploadAsync` method for uploading file into the specific prospect.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### Parameters Detail